 - Introduction to the profession of occupational therapy; defining occupation and an appreciation of its role in human experience

 - Introduction to occupational science and occupational analysis

 - Concepts of occupational injustice, alienation, deprivation and the importance of reconstructing/ restoring opportunities for participation

 - Recognition of the complexities and individual meanings attributed to engagement in occupation

 - Causes and effects of occupational disruption on individuals, groups and communities

 Teaching and learning methods

-The module will use a mixture of lectures, seminars, tutorials, practical workshops, self-directed learning, and group work in order to enable you to begin to relate theory to practice and to start to develop professional reasoning skills.
+The module will use a mixture of lectures, seminars, practical workshops, self-directed learning, and group work in order to enable you to begin to relate theory to practice and to start to develop professional reasoning skills.
 Specific learning and teaching activities incorporated within the module will include the use of case studies.